WestDRI/wgpages/content/pythonhpc.md

 ### Vectorized functions on array elements

-One of the big reasons for using numpy is so you can do fast numerical operations on a large number of elements.
+One of the big reasons for using NumPy is so you can do fast numerical operations on a large number of elements.
 The result is another `ndarray`.
-In many calculations you can use replace the usual `for`/`while` loops with functions on numpy elements.
+In many calculations you can use replace the usual `for`/`while` loops with functions on NumPy elements.

 ```py
 a = np.arange(100)